 ⦁ What is an uncommon quality?

 Embrace your personality as part of the brand.
-Don’t try to be everything for everything.
+Don’t try to be everything for everyone.
 Be you.

 Now it’s time to translate your differentiators into a story that clearly communicates why you are special.
 Create a branding guide.
 This will help drive creative decisions and clarify how you are different from everyone else.
 A branding guide should include your: